Rock DJ: Music videos

-The video has been shown numerous times on Fuse's Pants-Off Dance-Off, despite its gory content.
-Toward the end of the dancer's dancing/stripping to it when the video is shown in the background like any other, they only show Williams, briefly, ripping and throwing his skin, and dancing in muscle form before cutting to the hostess of the show.
-The video appears as an instance of the re-use of the motif of "dancing with the dead" in a book about medieval images of death and dying in art and literature.

 A 'video single' "Rock DJ", containing the music video and a making-of documentary, was released on VHS on 11 September 2000 and DVD on 16 September.
 The DVD was intended to be released concurrently with the VHS, but was pulled because copies lacked the '15' certification from the British Board of Film Classification due to a printing error, and needed replacing with the new 15-rated copies.
 The music video also carried a 15 certificate warning when uploaded to Williams' official website.
 As of March 2001, "Rock DJ" was the biggest-selling music DVD in the United Kingdom to date, selling over 64,000 copies on what was then still a nascent format.

+The video has been shown numerous times on Fuse's Pants-Off Dance-Off, despite its gory content.
+Toward the end of the dancer's dancing/stripping to it when the video is shown in the background like any other, they only show Williams, briefly, ripping and throwing his skin, and dancing in muscle form before cutting to the hostess of the show.
+The video appears as an instance of the re-use of the motif of "dancing with the dead" in a book about medieval images of death and dying in art and literature.
+In April and May 2005, Flaunt mistakenly broadcast the uncensored version before the watershed on six occasions, including once at 10:26am, inspiring a complaint to Ofcom from a woman who said the video scared her young daughter.
+Ofcom reprimanded Flaunt for breaching the Programme Code.

 A second video shows Williams in a studio while recording the song.